EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Africa/Dancing in the Glory of Monsters.md

 - A Congolese friend once described the curse of Congolese politics as “the reverse Midas effect.”
 “Anything touched by politics in the Congo turns to shit,” he told me.
 “It doesn’t matter if the Holy Father himself decides to run for president, he will inevitably come out corrupt, power-hungry, and guilty of breaking all ten of the holy commandments.”

-- According to François Mwamba, the head of their finances, they rarely got more than $50,000 a month.
-“Once, I had to spend ten hours on the back of a motorcycle, hanging on to a kid with an AK-47 strapped on his back, just to collect $2,000 from a bank in the jungle town of Banalia,” Mwamba told me.
+- According to François Mwamba, the head of their finances, they rarely got more than USD 50,000 a month.
+“Once, I had to spend ten hours on the back of a motorcycle, hanging on to a kid with an AK-47 strapped on his back, just to collect USD 2,000 from a bank in the jungle town of Banalia,” Mwamba told me.
 “Do you think I would be doing that if we were flush with cash?”

 - Swahili saying: Shukrani ya punda ni teke (The gratitude of a donkey is a kick).